markgw/uh-nlp19/docs/day7/index.md

 Scikit-learn actually has a method called the [CountVectorizer](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.CountVectorizer.html) to build document-term matrices easily and includes a number of options such as removing stopwords, tokenizing, indicationg encoding (important for documents in other languages), and others.
-At the bottom of the page is a code snippet to build count vectors for each document.
+At the bottom of the CountVectorizer page is a code snippet to build count vectors for each document.
 You can easily convert these to a binary doc-term matrix.

 How does your doc-term matrix from 1.1 compare to your doc-term matrix from 1.2?
 Are they exactly the same or are their differences?
 If they are different, what could account for these differences?